July 1, 2014 – June 30, 2016

 1.01 For the purpose of Part 4: Conditions of Appointment for Faculty:

-“Faculty Member” means all persons appointed by the Board of Governors of the University of British Columbia on a full or part time basis as Instructor I, Senior Instructor, Professor of Teaching, Lecturer, Instructor II, Assistant Professor, Associate Professor, Professor or equivalent position.
+“Faculty Member” means all persons appointed by the Board of Governors of the University of British Columbia on a full or part time basis as Instructor, Senior Instructor, Professor of Teaching, Lecturer, Acting Assistant Professor, Assistant Professor, Associate Professor, Professor or equivalent position.

 “Lecturer” means a person holding an appointment without review for a term of twelve (12) months or less with responsibilities limited to teaching and related duties which may include administrative responsibilities normally undertaken by faculty members.